 Relationships can be difficult when you are healthy, but adding chronic illness to the mix can make it even more challenging.
 Strengthening and maintaining relationships with parents, children, friends and/or your significant other is especially important when you are chronically ill.
-Here are suggestions meant to stimulate your imagination as you think about ways to keep your relationships strong as you battle postural orthostatic tachycardia syndrome, mast cell activation disorder, Ehlers-Danlos Syndome, fibromyalgia, and chronic fatigue syndrome among others.
-Your illness may actually help you to strengthen your relationships as you learn to be real with each other and deal with your illness together.
+Here are suggestions meant to stimulate your imagination as you think about ways to keep your relationships strong as you battle postural orthostatic tachycardia syndrome, Ehlers-Danlos Syndome, fibromyalgia, and chronic fatigue syndrome among others.

 Tips for dealing with your chronic illness in relationships

 You deserve to be loved.
 It is easy to tell yourself that you won’t find anyone who would love you, or that you don’t deserve to be happy.
 Neither of these is true!
 Chronic illness should not deprive you from the joys of being in a loving relationship.
 You deserve someone who is loving, supportive, and accepts ALL of you, including your illness.

 Don’t focus on your illness too much.
 You have so much more to offer than your daily struggles with chronic illness.
 Obviously you can share those, but don’t dwell on illness.
 Discuss shared interests, what’s happening at school or work, and create dreams together.
 Share all sides of yourself, not just the part of you that is ill.
 You are so much more than the sum of your symptoms!

 Check in with your friend or family member about their feelings.
 Everyone has bad days and their own feelings about a wide variety of issues.
 Ask your significant other about their feelings.
 Be careful not to downplay their problems because yours might be worse in comparison.
 It is important to maintain balance in the relationship.